Emboss Stamp

 Ecclesiastes 11:6: Sow your seed in the morning and at evening let not your hands be idle – for you do not know which will succeed.
 Whether this or that or whether both will do equally well.

 For decades I consulted with teams, by day, to define, plan and execute strategy.
 Then I painted in watercolour in the evening.
 One day I applied my strategy process to SJQ Watercolour.
 The first question to define my purpose was “what is your passion?”
-It dawned on me: Watercolour!
+Of course!
+Watercolour!
 A deep, irrational yet enduring desire to paint in watercolour.
-Years later I heard a sermon on Ecclesiastes 11:6 and decided to embrace watercolour as a worthy enterprise, a gift from God.
+When I heard a sermon on Ecclesiastes 11:6 I decided to embrace watercolour as a worthy enterprise, a gift from God.
 I decided to stop ‘observing the wind’ and start sowing.
 I resolved to take the risks and trust God with the outcome.

 This work flows out of this intent.
 Therefore I designed this embossing stamp to honour this milestone.